 Did you wish that your SKX007 looked more like a vintage Seamaster 300?
 Well now it can.
 The parts you'll need for your soon-to-be customized diver are the MOD 300 no-date dial, MOD Sword hands, and aluminum chapter ring.
 Don't forget the sapphire crystal while you're at it.
 You can even buy the base watch from Bill and have him install the parts or you can just order the parts and have your watchmaker install them.

-I wanted.
+I remember trying to decide what I wanted.
 A Seamaster, Plongeur, or maybe even a Type II homage?
 Alas, I never pulled the trigger.
 Then Bill started making his own watches from the ground up starting with the Quad10.
 True to form you could select which dial and hand set you wanted.
 This piqued my interest even more, but I still didn't pull the trigger.
 Finally, the MMT Blackwater was announced on MWR and prototypes were shown not too long after.
 Now this was a watch I knew I wanted.

 I was lucky enough to get on the pre-order list and almost a year later this arrived: